Franklinliu/SpCon-Artifact/README.md

 ```
 The expected results are as follows.
 The terminal outputs show information such as compiler versions, function name list, total users, and user-function analysis.
-The first part of the output shows the statistics of past transactions in the history such as how many functions appeared, and what the basic roles (user groups) are.
+The first part of the output shows the statistics of past transactions in the history, such as how many functions appeared, and what the basic roles (user groups) are.
 ```
 14  functions ['decimals', 'name', 'balanceOf', 'totalSupply', 'mintTokens', 'transferFrom', 'owned', 'transfer', 'burn', 'symbol', 'blacklistAccount', 'allowance', 'approve', 'transferOwnership']
 No.user: 2831; No.func: 14